citation-file-format/citation-file-format/index.md

   loc-end                     Integer                          The line of code in the file where the work ends

+  message                     String                           A message providing the user with instructions on how to cite the work the `CITATION` file is attached to

+  month                       Integer                          The month in which a work has been published

   nihmsid                     String                           The NIHMSID of a work

+  notes                       String                           Notes pertaining to the work

   number                      String                           The accession number for a work